Tidö Agreement: 2022 Swedish general election and government formation

 Tidö Castle, where the negotiations took place.

 The 2022 Swedish general election was held on 11 September and the agreement was announced on 14 October, one month after the election.
 The four parties behind the deal had a narrow parliamentary majority to win a vote, and it could be achieved through compromise.
 At the same time, M, KD and L combined have fewer seats than S, and must rely on SD for every vote.
 The agreement was finalised after a month of negotiations between the right-wing bloc parties.
 This means that M, KD and L are part of a minority government, while SD gets civil servants in the government office (despite internal opposition from L, the more vocal anti-SD party within the right-wing bloc, and it being one of the red lines the party had drawn prior to the election) and gives external support through confidence and supply to assure the Kristersson-led government of its absolute majority.

 On 17 October, the Riksdag approved Kristersson as Prime Minister of Sweden in a 176–173 vote.
 It is the first time SD will hold direct government influence.
-European Union lawmakers criticised the centre-right and M in particular, as a member of the European People's Party, for allying with the far right, as did opposition leaders.
+Some European Union lawmakers criticised the centre-right and the Moderate Party in particular, as a member of the European People's Party, for allying with the far right, as did opposition leaders.
+Debate within the Liberals was particularly vociferous, with the party being split broadly down the middle on the question on whether joining a center-right government cooperating with the Sweden Democrats, or a center-left government – as it had between 2019 and 2022 – presumably led by the Social Democrats, which the party had historically opposed since the end of the Edén cabinet in 1920.
+The controversy would continue for the following four years with resignations and defections, particularly over the issue on the question of sitting in a government with Sweden Democrat ministers in the future.

+The members of the agreement has derisively been referred to as Tidölaget ("The Tidö Team"), but playing on the near-homophone tidelaget, referring to an act of bestiality.